Bicycle Accident Statistics

 There are numerous causes of bicycle accidents and the outcome may be very serious.
 Here are some of the most common causes:

-Driver inattention and distraction.
-Drivers are more distracted today because of texting and cell phone use.
-“Drivers who are not paying attention are more likely to collide with bicyclists,” states People Powered Movement.(8)
+Driver inattention and distraction — Drivers are more distracted today because of texting and cell phone use.
+“Distracted drivers are less aware of their surroundings and can easily overlook cyclists.”
+(8)

-Riding at night.
-Nighttime riding is more dangerous due to visibility concerns.
+Riding at night — Nighttime riding is more dangerous due to visibility concerns.
 Riders not wearing reflective gear may not be seen by drivers, especially in bad weather or conditions which already limit visibility.
 (12)

 If you or anyone you know has suffered an injury in a bicycle accident, contact us for a free case evaluation.